City of San Francisco (train): History

 Competing streamlined passenger trains were, starting in 1949, the California Zephyr on the Western Pacific (WP), Denver and Rio Grande Western (D&RGW), and Chicago, Burlington and Quincy (CB&Q) Railroads, and starting in 1954, the San Francisco Chief on the Atchison, Topeka and Santa Fe Railway (AT&SF).

-In October 1955 the Milwaukee Road replaced the Chicago and North Western between Chicago and Omaha; in 1960 the City of San Francisco was combined with the City of Los Angeles east of Ogden.
+On October 30, 1955, the Milwaukee Road replaced the Chicago and North Western between Chicago and Omaha.
+In 1960 the City of San Francisco was combined with the City of Los Angeles east of Ogden.